zeerakmo/Level4IndividualProject/timelog.md

-* *0.5 hour* *Had a meeting with supervisor and talked about direction I should take analysis in *Decided to get results to discuss for next week *Set up functions to error results as a percentage *Created a function to tell me how many cases there are of error about a certain threshold *Recreated RetinaFace dictionary as some of the values were wrong *Created function to generate histograms for each algorthims error distances *Worked on github repo by uploading template files and flling them out with my previous data and artifacts
+* *0.5 hour* *Had a meeting with supervisor and talked about direction I should take analysis in *Decided to get results to discuss for next week
+* *7.5 hour* *Set up functions to error results as a percentage *Created a function to tell me how many cases there are of error about a certain threshold *Recreated RetinaFace dictionary as some of the values were wrong *Created function to generate histograms for each algorthims error distances *Worked on github repo by uploading template files and flling them out with my previous data and artifacts *Created function to generate difference in frequencies of errors aswell as corresponding graphs *Generated which face gave the worst and best result for each algortihm *Collated my results in an excel file